Koenkk/zigbee2mqtt.io/docs/devices/SNZB-02D.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

-### Troubleshoot
+### Troubleshooting
-In case the sensor got stucked and will not send (correct) data anymore, try the following steps to restore it.
+In case the sensor gets stuck and stops reporting (correct) data, you can try to restore it by following these steps:
-1. Force remove the device via the frontend
+  1. Force remove the device via the frontend.
-2. Restart Zigbee2MQTT
+  2. Restart Zigbee2MQTT.
-3. Re-pair the device
+  3. Re-pair the device.

 ### Battery
 Uses a CR2450 battery